yizzy/sure/docs/hosting/logos.md

 A Brand Fetch Client ID is required and to obtain a client ID, sign up for an account [here](https://brandfetch.com/developers/logo-api).

-Once you enter the Client ID into the Sure settings under the `Self hosting` section, logos from Brand Fetch integration will be enabled.
+Once you enter the Client ID into the Sure settings under the `Self-Hosting` section, logos from Brand Fetch integration will be enabled.
 Alternatively, you can provide the client id using the `BRAND_FETCH_CLIENT_ID` environment variable to the web and worker services.

 ![CLIENT_ID screenshot](logos-clientid.png)